What is the specific pipeline of a motion designer? Everyone works differently, but can we find any common threads?

 I have a project template for after effects with predetermined folders to organise the different assets and subcomps.
 I work a lot with DUIK but for a lot more than character animation, the function of attaching a puppet tool pin to a bone with just a click is extremely useful.
 I start working on an animatic that I can show the client and then work from that, cleaning and perfecting animation.
 I find it very helpful to create 3D simulations or event 2D ones when doing frame by frame animation, since it’s still a bit hard for me to nail the timing and spacing of things."

 Position: Motion Graphics Artist

 I often get ideas when I ride a bus or in a car.
-I don’t really like quiet places, I need to keep in touch with city, people.
-St Petersburg is also good place to get inspiration.
-I’m a traveller, so when I visit a new country and explore the city it’s always a very strong impression that affects my perception of the world and the profession.
+I don’t really like quiet places, I need to keep in touch with the city, people.
+St Petersburg is also a good place to get inspiration.
+I’m a traveler, so when I visit a new country and explore the city it’s always a very strong impression that affects my perception of the world and the profession."